KiandaBPM/docs/content/docs/platform/rules/dates/add-time-to-date.md

 ## Before you get started

 In advance of using this rule, you need to have **created one or more forms, complete with control fields**.
 For example, you must have a created field in your form that the add time to date rule can be applied to.
+See [Date control](/docs/platform/controls/input/date/) for more information on using date fields.